Advancement to Graduate Education Conference (AGE)

 Thinking about pursing a Master's or Doctoral Degree?

 The AGE conference is an all-day FREE event where CSUN students learn about graduate school—both master’s and doctoral degrees.
 The conference will begin with our distinguished keynote speaker, Dr. David Stamps, followed by a variety of workshops to assist students with preparing for graduate school.
+If you would like to view the featured workshops, please click on the accordion below.

 Dear AGE Participants: